112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 especially in Paris.
 Our MP records testify to a deplorable amount of drunkenness, molesting of women and street fights — by Americans.

 <div id="82"><em>82.
-“The French soldiers were supposed to hate the Germans, but but they didn't waste any time shacking up with German girls.”</em></div>
+“The French soldiers were supposed to hate the Germans, but but they didn’t waste any time shacking up with German girls.”</em></div>

 That is as deplorable as the same conduct on the part of Americans.

-## Prices: “We're being gypped”
+## Prices: “We’re being gypped”

 <div id="83"><em>83.
 “Fifty francs to a dollar is blackmail!
 The dollar is worth at least 100-200 francs.”</em></div>

 The rate of 50 francs to the dollar was established in 1942 at the Casablanca conference.
-France didn't set the rate; the rate was agreed upon by the governments of France and the United States.
+France didn’t set the rate; the rate was agreed upon by the governments of France and the United States.

 Why was the rate set at such a disadvantage to the American dollar?